Catholic Integrated Community: History

 In 1977 the private Günter-Stöhr-Gymnasium was founded, now one of the schools of the St. Anna school network.

 Since 1978, an Integrated Community in Africa has developed from her encounter with Bishop Christopher Mwoleka, Tanzania.
 Today members of the community there lead the Herbert Wallbrecher school in Mikese.

 In 1977, the CIC was recognized as a public church association by the archbishop of Paderborn, Cardinal Johannes Joachim Degenhardt, and in the same year by Cardinal Joseph Ratzinger, at that time archbishop of Munich and Freising, the later Pope Benedict XVI.

-A chair called "Cattedra per la Teologia del Popolo di Dio" was set up at the Lateran University in Rome in 2008.
+A chair called Cattedra per la Teologia del Popolo di Dio ('Chair for the Theology of the People of God') was set up at the Lateran University in Rome in 2008.